googlefonts/variable-components-spec/variable-components-spec.md

 which goes from -2 to +2) while sticking to 16 bits precision.
 The number of precision bits is 16 - number-of-integer-bits.

 **`Coord16`**: this is in int16 value used to represent a coordinate in a designspace location.
-This is currently defined as a Fixed2Dot14, but **this has to change because even though the -2..+2 range is enough for master values, delta values can easily exceed this limit.**
+This is defined as a Fixed4Dot12.
+Master values are expected to be between -1.0 and +1.0, but delta values may be outside that range.

 **`VarIdx`** array: this is a compactly stored array with `VarIdx` values, which reference items in the VarStore.
 A VarIdx value is normally 32 bit, using 16